Yuri Bezmenov: Pro-American literature and lectures (Los Angeles, 1981–1986)

 He moved to Los Angeles in the 1980s.
 In 1983, at a lecture in Los Angeles, Bezmenov expressed the opinion that he "wouldn't be surprised" if the Soviet Union had shot down Korean Air Lines Flight 007 in order to kill Larry McDonald, an anti-communist Democratic member of the United States House of Representatives.
-Around the same time, Bezmenov had a child in the West, a daughter named Tanya.
-He later had a son named Jonathan.

 In 1984, he gave an interview to G. Edward Griffin in which he stated that the KGB wanted the political system of the United States to gradually be subverted and alluded to methods that they were supposedly using.

 The main emphasis of the KGB is not in the area of intelligence at all.
 Only about 15% of time, money, and manpower is spent on espionage and such.
 The other 85% is a slow process which we call either ideological subversion or active measures ... or psychological warfare.

 Under the cover name assigned to him by the Canadian RCMP, Tomas D. Schuman, Bezmenov authored the book Love Letter to America.
 The author's biography of the book states that Bezmenov lived a life similar to Winston Smith, from George Orwell's Nineteen Eighty-Four.
 Other books by Bezmenov are: No Novosti Is Good News, World Thought Police, Black Is Beautiful, Communism Is Not.

 In 1984, the Washington Post reported Bezmenov publicly denounced admission of a Soviet cruise ship to Los Angeles during the 1984 Summer Olympics, stating that they were placed there under the guise of entertainment, but maintained electronic surveillance equipment aboard to monitor radio and telephone communications.
-In another interview, Bezmenov said the KGB would carry espionage during the Games and work "against possible athletic defections."
+In another interview, Bezmenov said the KGB would carry out espionage during the Games and work "against possible athletic defections."